broadinstitute/tgg-terraform-modules/scheduled-cloudfunction/README.md

 This modules creates the resources necessary to deploy a cloud scheduler triggered cloudfunction.
 The outputs include the following information that is necessary for deploying a cloudfunction via something like GitHub Actions:

 - the name we expect the function to use
-- the service account ID that the function will use at deploy/runtime
+- the service account ID that the function will use at runtime
+- the service account ID that the github action will authenticate as for deployment
 - the name of the pub/sub trigger topic

 ## Upgrading